 A long-term follow-up study (IMM-101-002A2), included 11 patients with metastatic disease at entry to the first study.
 The survival probability at 24, 30 and 36 months indicated long-term benefits for IMM-101 used in combination with other anti-cancer treatments and showed survival probabilities beyond 24 months comparable to the more toxic, standard of care combination of Abraxane plus Gemcitabine.

-Based on the promising results from this study, the evaluation of IMM-101 is being expanded in various sub-areas of locally advanced and metastatic Pancreatic cancer treatments using combinations with immune-based therapies (CPIs and tumour vaccines), chemotherapy, local radiation, ablation therapies, and surgery, potentially in combination.
-These studies will be either company or investigator sponsored and conducted in major European and North American Centres of Excellence.
+Based on the promising results from this study, the evaluation of IMM-101 is being expanded in various sub-areas of locally advanced and metastatic Pancreatic cancer treatments in combination with immune-based therapies (CPIs and others), chemotherapy, local radiation, ablation therapies, surgery, and potentially combinations of these treatments.
+These studies will be either company or investigator sponsored and conducted in major European, South Asian and North American centres of excellence.

-Based on the initial observations in LAPC-2, a second open label, non-randomised investigator sponsored Phase I/II study is expected to commence in Q2-2021 in patients with limited metastatic Pancreatic cancer (“MEPANC-1”).
-The trial is designed to evaluate the safety and efficacy of IMM-101 administered in combination with stereotactic radiotherapy of metastases in the liver and lung.
+Based on the initial observations in LAPC-2, a second open label, non-randomised investigator sponsored study commenced in Q1-2021 in patients with limited metastatic Pancreatic cancer (“MEPANC-1”).
+The trial is designed to evaluate the safety and efficacy of IMM-101 administered in combination with stereotactic radiotherapy on metastases in the liver and lung.

-Immodulon plans to commence a company sponsored Phase II randomised study in a sub-group of metastatic Pancreatic cancer patients in 2021.
-This study will potentially evaluate the effect of IMM-101 in combination with other treatments.
+Immodulon plans to commence recruitment in Q1-2022 for a company sponsored Phase III randomised global study in metastatic Pancreatic cancer patients who are not suitable candidates for FOLFIRINOX treatment.
+This study will recruit patients who are ECOG Performance Status 2 or are older than 70 years and will evaluate the effect of IMM-101 in combination with gemcitabine and nab-paclitaxel.